 Emergencies are addressed 24 hours per day at local health departments.
 To find yours, click here.

-A final critical mission of the Bureau of Public Health Preparedness is the Strategic National Stockpile (SNS) program.
-During a manmade or natural disaster, BPHP coordinates the receipt and distribution of pharmaceuticals and medical supplies from the federal stockpile.
-The BPHP is prepared to receive an array of critical pharmaceuticals that can be deployed in as little as 12 hours from receipt of delivery to the state for an event such as an Anthrax attack or a Pandemic.
-BPHP also assures planning by LHDs and healthcare facilities to administer the stockpile material to the public in an emergency.
+A final critical mission of the Office of Health Preparedness is the Strategic National Stockpile (SNS) program.
+During a manmade or natural disaster, OHP coordinates the receipt and distribution of pharmaceuticals and medical supplies from the federal stockpile.
+The OHP is prepared to receive an array of critical pharmaceuticals that can be deployed in as little as 12 hours from receipt of delivery to the state for an event such as an Anthrax attack or a Pandemic.
+OHP also assures planning by LHDs and healthcare facilities to administer the stockpile material to the public in an emergency.